ethereum/sourcify/services/server/README.md

   },
 ```

-There are two types of storages: `RWStorageIdentifiers` and `WStorageIdentifiers`.
-These are the possible options:

-- `RWStorageIdentifiers.RepositoryV1` - the legacy repository that saves the source files and metadata as is inside a filesystem.
-A file system has many limitations and newer versions of the sourcify-server keeps it for backwards compatibility.
-If used as the `read` option, the `/v2` API endpoints won't be available.
-- `WStorageIdentifiers.RepositoryV2` - a filesystem for serving source files and metadata on IPFS.
-Since pinning files on IPFS is done over a file system, Sourcify saves these files here.
-This repository does not save source file names as given in the metadata file (e.g. `contracts/MyContract.sol`) but saves each file with their keccak256 hash.
-This is done to avoid file name issues, as source file names can be arbitrary strings.

-- `WStorageIdentifiers.AllianceDatabase` - the PostgreSQL for the [Verifier Alliance](https://verifieralliance.org)
-- `RWStorageIdentifiers.SourcifyDatabase` - the PostgreSQL database that is an extension of the Verifier Alliance database.
-Required for API v2.
-See [Database](#database).

-`RWStorageIdentifiers` can both be used as a source of truth (`read`) and store (`writeOr...`) the verified contracts. `WStorageIdentifiers` can only store (write) verified contracts.
-For instance, Sourcify can write to the [Verifier Alliance](https://verifieralliance.org) whenever it receives a verified contract, but this can't be the source of truth for the Sourcify APIs.

 ### Database

 Sourcify's database schema is defined in the [services/database](../database/) and available as database migrations.
 To use the database, you need to run a PostgreSQL database and run the migrations to define its schema.
-See the [database README](../database/) for more information.
+See the [Database docs](https://docs.sourcify.dev/docs/repository/sourcify-database/) for more information.

 ## Docker